HPInc/cloud_deployment_scripts/README.md

 With a new GCP project:
 - create a new service account with __Editor__ and __Cloud KMS CryptoKey Encrypter/Decrypter__ permissions.
 Create and download the credentials in JSON format.
 These credentials are needed by CAM to manage the deployment, such as creating workstations, mointoring workstation statuses, and providing power management features.
 The credentials are also needed by the Terraform scripts to create the initial deployment.
-- Enable the following APIs in the GCP console or via the command ```gcloud services enable deploymentmanager.googleapis.com cloudkms.googleapis.com cloudresourcemanager.googleapis.com compute.googleapis.com dns.googleapis.com```:
+- enable the following APIs in the GCP console or via the command ```gcloud services enable deploymentmanager.googleapis.com cloudkms.googleapis.com cloudresourcemanager.googleapis.com compute.googleapis.com dns.googleapis.com```:
     - Cloud Deployment Manager V2
     - Cloud Key Management Service (KMS)
     - Cloud Resource Manager